ilcardella/TradingMate/docs/source/modules.rst

 The ``Model`` module contains the business logic and the data management of TradingMate.

-Model
+PortfolioManager
-"""""
+""""""""""""""""

-.. automodule:: Model.Model
+.. automodule:: Model.PortfolioManager

-.. autoclass:: Model
+.. autoclass:: PortfolioManager
     :members:

 Holding